Scholarships for Croatia

 Federal Scholarships

-Undergraduate students who have been traditionally left out of study aboard programs for social, ethnic or economic reasons have cause to celebrate.
-There are over 700 Benjamin A. Gilman International Scholarships handed out annually to disadvantaged and disenfranchised students all over the U.S. Of course a few requirements exist: you must be a Pell Grant recipient, which pretty much classifies you as economically disadvantaged, and you must have a good academic record, or good enough to compete with thousands of your peers.
-Beyond that you will look good if you are pursuing an innovative program in a non-traditional location like Croatia.
-Gilman Scholars win both generous scholarships and a ton of notoriety.
+• Undergraduate students who have been traditionally left out of study aboard programs for social, ethnic or economic reasons have cause to celebrate.
+More than 2,300 Benjamin A. Gilman International Scholarships of up to $5,000 annually are given for study programs around the globe, including Croatia.
+To be eligible, you must be a Pell Grant recipient with an impressive academic record.
+Beyond that, you will receive prestige if you are pursuing an innovative program in a non-traditional location such as Croatia.

-The David L. Boren Scholarships should not be overlooked for students going to Croatia.
-The fact that Croatia is part of the Eastern European region already suggests it is of interest to national security, the whole reason for the Boren Scholarships.
-If you are okay with the scholarship for service concept this is a great deal.
-This means that after you graduate you work a year for the Department of Defense or Homeland Security in return for the year’s worth of scholarship money they spent to get you trained.
-There are undergraduate and graduate packages available with award amounts up to $26,000.
+• The David L. Boren Scholarships should not be overlooked for students going to Croatia.
+The fact that Croatia is part of the Eastern European region already suggests it is of interest to national security, the whole purpose behind the Boren Scholarships.
+This is a scholarship for service, which means that after you graduate, you commit to work for a specified term for the Department of Defense or Homeland Security in return for your free education.
+There are undergraduate and graduate packages available with award amounts up to $30,000.

 Private Funds

-IREX, a world-renowned organization whose mission is to support the integration of free communication and sustainable development, offers Travel Fellowships to Croatia.
-Eligible applicants must be graduate or post-graduate students who are not shopping for a long-term fellowship, but can instead get by on a short-term plan and $5,000 for their research stint.
+The International Research and Exchanges Board (IREX), a world-renowned organization whose mission is to support the integration of free communication and sustainable development, offers Short-Term Travel Grants to Croatia.
+Eligible applicants must be graduate or post-graduate students who can propose a short-term research stint that makes a direct impact on the formation of U.S. foreign policy.

 College Scholarships

-The Maymester in Croatia sponsored by the University of Georgia explores the past and present of Croatia.
-The program invites undergrads and grads from various disciplines to examine the area in light of not so distant political struggles as well as the cultural and ethnic flavors that combine to create a unique Mediterranean-Eastern European fusion.
-Students taking part in the Croatia program may qualify for the one program scholarship offered.
-Awards are made on the basis of academic merit and financial need.
-Awards vary.
+The Croatia Maymester Study Abroad Program offered at the University of Georgia explores the past and present of Croatia.
+The program invites undergraduate and graduate students from various disciplines to examine its society and culture in transition, taking an intimate tour of its cultural and ethnic flavors that combine to create a unique fusion.
+Students taking part in the Croatia program may qualify for awards based on academic merit and financial need.
+A generous scholarship to the university enabled the cost of the entire program to be one of the school’s most inexpensive travel abroad program.